evaristoc/reversing/_posts/2023-11-10-a-perlin-flow-field-with-canvas-shaders-and-threejs-03.markdown

 A common trick to extract data from a graphic APIs such as the WebGL API or the [video API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Manipulating_video_using_canvas) API to be later used for 2D animation on canvas element is the "screenshot" method.

-The approach consists of taking images of each frame of the source graphic API.
-Those images are translated into canvas data.
-Then, if you can take screenshots of every animation frame, much like a GIF or a [stop-motion film](https://en.wikipedia.org/wiki/Stop_motion), you can simulate what is happening in the source graphic API.
+The approach consists in taking images of the source's graphics that can be eventually translated into canvas API data.
+If you can take screenshots at every animation frame, you can simulate the graphics at the source much like a GIF or a [stop-motion film](https://en.wikipedia.org/wiki/Stop_motion).

-Now, this seems an overkill, specially because WebGL renders over the canvas API.
-The main reason to use this trick is that even if you can overlap elements of both APIs, trying to extract data directly from the source to the target would bring some delays in the calculations, leading to discrepancies.
-Better to work with a static representation instead.

 This is the trick that Darryl used, where the **perlinCanvas** was the intermediate between both APIs.

-Considering the effect that effect was Darryl looking for, the trick makes even more sense, as Darryl didn't want the coloring of the noise function to be visible.
+Now, you might think that this trick seemed an overkill, specially because the WebGL API renders over the canvas API.
+The main reason to use this trick is that even if you can overlap elements of both APIs, trying to extract data directly from the source into the target might bring some disruption of execution of the source graphics, leading to data discrepancies and performance issues.
+Better to work with a static representation at every frame instead.

 **Waves and Trigonometry**